Program Number: 10-196-1

 The Leadership Development program offers training in leadership; human relations; budgeting; quality, legal and safety issues; problem solving and team building; and diversity and change management.
 The role of the traditional supervisor is changing, and the new supervisor must be able to balance employee participation with the need to meet established goals.

 This program is offered in an accelerated format and is designed for employed adults.
 Each class runs six weeks and meets once each week for four hours.
 Courses are offered at all three campuses with sections available mornings, evenings and online.
-Core courses are offered at scheduled times, while support, general studies and electives courses may be taken at any time.
+Core courses are offered at scheduled times, while support, general studies and elective courses may be taken at any time.
 Extensive out-of-class work is required.
 Courses within the program can be customized for on-site company training.

 Statewide Salary Range for Recent Graduates